crystalschang/hull-conversations/README.md

 What did we actually learn?

-- Creating widget.
+- Creating a widget.
-- Customizing registration form.
+- Customizing a registration form.
 - Saving informations in the user profile.
 - Listing users.

-I hope you enjoyed this tutorial and it was helpful for your projects.
 For any question send us an email to contact@hull.io.